Establishing what to wear in Bhutan can be overwhelming. How cold does it get? Is it conservative? What kind of things do I need for hiking?

-When I started planning for my solo trip to Bhutan, I wasn’t entirely sure about what to wear in Bhutan or what to pack to take with me.
-When I tried to search online for advice and inspiration on what to wear in Bhutan, I found all of the information to be rather vague and generic so that’s why I decided to write this guide based on my own experiences there and what I took with me.
+When I tried to search online for advice and inspiration on what to pack for my trip, I found all of the information to be rather vague and generic so that’s why I decided to write this guide based on my own experiences there and what I took with me.

 The fact that Bhutan lies within the Himalayas and is situated at high altitudes could have you assuming that the temperature is pretty darn cold most of the time but the reality is that even in the winter, it can get quite warm during the day.